Stuart Lister's Publications

 ‘Get Ready To Duck: Bouncers and the Reality of Ethnographic Research on Violent Groups’, The British Journal of Criminology, ed. by Shapland J, 41.3 (2001), 536-548,

-‘Plural Policing and the Democratic Challenge’, in Accountability of Policing, ed. by Lister SC and Rowe M, Routledge Frontiers of Criminal Justice, 1st (London: Routledge, 2016), 192-213,
+‘Plural Policing and the Challenge of Democratic Accountability’, in Accountability of Policing, ed. by Lister SC and Rowe M, Routledge Frontiers of Criminal Justice, 1st (London: Routledge, 2016), 192-213,

 ‘Confiscation of Criminal Assets in England and Wales: Rhetoric and Reality’, in Dirty Assets: Emerging Issues in the Regulation of Criminal and Terrorist Assets, ed. by King C and Walker C (Farnham: Ashgate., 2014), 47-69,